jalal246/pathre/README.md

 ### directory(path)

-returns string has directory name whether it has file name with it or not.
+Returns string has directory name, whether the path is with file name or without it.

 __Examples__